-American Cities With the Lowest Assault Rates
+American Cities with the Lowest Assault Rates

 Despite the rise in assault cases nationwide, in many parts of the country, violent assault remains rare.

-Using data from the FBI’s 2020 Uniform Crime Report, 24/7 Wall St. identified the 50 U.S. cities with the fewest aggravated assault cases.
-Cities are ranked by their aggravated assault rate — specifically, the number of reported aggravated assault cases for every 100,000 residents.
-Only cities with populations greater than 25,000 were considered.
+Using data from the FBI’s 2020 Uniform Crime Report, 24/7 Wall St. identified the 50 metro areas with the fewest aggravated assault cases.
+Metropolitan areas are ranked by their aggravated assault rate — specifically, the number of reported aggravated assault cases for every 100,000 residents.

 The aggravated assault rate nationwide stands at 280 per 100,000.
-Among the cities on this list, aggravated assault rates are considerably lower and range from 26 reported incidents per 100,000 people down to 4 incidents per 100,000.
+Among the metro areas on this list, aggravated assault rates are considerably lower and range from 139 reported incidents per 100,000 people down to 35 incidents per 100,000.

 Click here to read our detailed methodology